-I talk about this in my presentations to the public and clinicians, from San Francisco to Turkey.
-Because, rest assured, in addition to earning the status of “ADHD Expert”—and hearing from thousands of adults with ADHD and their partners—I’ve had plenty of opportunity for practice at home.
+I’ve talked about this for years in my presentations to the public and clinicians, from San Francisco to Turkey.
+Because, rest assured, in addition to earning the status of “ADHD Expert”—and hearing from thousands of adults with ADHD and their partners or spouses—I’ve had plenty of opportunity for practice at home.

 One particularly negative pattern involved my fear that my husband (the ADHD partner in our marriage) would be incapable—and even disinterested—in caring for me should I become sick or disabled, even temporarily.
 I am not alone; this is a recurring fear expressed in my online group for the partners of adults with ADHD.
 And this fear has a basis in reality.